Navven534/Enterprises-risk-assessment/README.md

 # Enterprise-risk-assessment-dataset
-This is the dataset of article “ xxx ".
+This is the dataset of article “ A large-scale corporation knowledge graph for risk identification in finance corporations ”.
 The dataset includes the basic information、risk features and labels of 500 companies and their one-hop neighbors as well as two-hop neighbors.
 The statistic of dataset is shown as the following table:

 <table  border="1" >